 A collection of reflections from our community.
 Some are biblical reflections, others about life and faith, still others about our community and culture.

-If you have something that you’d like to contribute please ring Lisa, Rachel or Rod, in the church offices (see contacts page) or send one of them an email with the link, and maybe a sentence or two introduction.
+If you have something that you’d like to contribute please ring Lisa or Angela in the church offices (see contacts page) or send one of them an email with the link, and maybe a sentence or two introduction.

 1. Prayer from Ian Wilson